China extends probe into US-listed tech firms after Didi blow

 But the action was lauded by state-run Global Times, which said the country must not allow "any internet giant to become a super database of Chinese personal information even more detailed than the state".

-A top Didi executive took to social media to rebuff rumours over the weekend that the firm had been sharing domestic data with the United States, saying it would be "absolutely impossible".
+A top Didi executive took to social media over the weekend to rebuff rumours the firm had been sharing domestic data with the United States, calling it "absolutely impossible".

-Last year, authorities pulled the plug on a planned record $34 billion IPO by Alibaba's financial arm Ant Group, before launching an anti-monopoly probe into the tech behemoth -- in a crackdown that has since taken in other major internet companies.
+Last year, authorities pulled the plug on a planned record $34 billion IPO by Alibaba's financial arm Ant Group, before launching an anti-monopoly probe into the tech behemoth.

-That marked a dramatic fall from grace for Alibaba's founder Jack Ma, who has gone from being the darling of China's internet entrepreneurs to going virtually silent.
+That marked a dramatic fall from grace for Alibaba's founder Jack Ma, who has gone from being the darling of China's internet entrepreneurs to becoming virtually silent.

-And the rapidly shifting landscape for tech is fuelling uncertainty, with recent moves "very damaging for perceptions of the predictability and stability of China's regulations", Martin Chorzempa, at the Peterson Institute for International Economics, told AFP.
+And the rapidly shifting landscape for tech is fuelling uncertainty, with recent moves "very damaging for perceptions of the predictability and stability of China's regulations", said Martin Chorzempa, a senior fellow at the Peterson Institute for International Economics, a Washington-based think tank.

-"They also illustrate that IPOs are dangerous in China, drawing regulator scrutiny to a successful firm," he said.
+"They also illustrate that IPOs are dangerous in China, drawing regulator scrutiny to a successful firm," he added.

 "Disclosures in IPOs give a sense of the scale of these firms in ways that otherwise would never be known to the public and much of the bureaucracy."